-In 2013, the Field School in Maya Archaeology will be held at Chan Chich, Belize.
-Dr. Brett A. Houk previously conducted research at the site as the director of the Chan Chich Archaeological Project (CCAP) between 1996 and 2001, and the 2012 season marked a renewal of the CCAP after a hiatus of more than a decade.
+In 2014, the Field School in Maya Archaeology will be held at Chan Chich, Belize in association with the Chan Chich Archaeological Project (CCAP).
 The CCAP represents a truly special opportunity for college students to participate in a significant research project, while receiving instruction in archaeological field and laboratory methods.
 Rather than a typical study abroad trip, the Field School in Maya Archaeology and the CCAP represent Research Abroad!
-For the first time, the Field School will offer students the option of extended their stay to learn more about lab work (and earn 3 hours additional credit).
-Students will have the opportunity to learn how to excavate, how to draw profiles and plan maps, how to record archaeological data, how to process and analyze artifacts in the lab, and how to survey for previously unrecorded archaeological sites.
-The field school is limited to 16 students.
+The field school will include one 28-night long "regular" session and one 14-night long "mini-session."
+Students may sign up for either or both sessions.
+Students will have the opportunity to learn how to excavate, how to draw profiles and plan maps, how to record archaeological data, how to process and analyze artifacts in the lab, and how to survey (Session 1 only) for previously unrecorded archaeological sites.
+Each session is limited to 12 students.

 About Chan Chich